 Policy

-The president-elect shall select a nomination committee no later than January to help seek nominees for the upcoming year.
+The president-elect, by request of the President, shall select a nomination committee no later than January to help seek nominees for the upcoming year.
 At the first regular meeting in February, one month prior to the meeting for election of officers, the President elect as presiding officer shall ask for nominations by members of the club for president- elect, secretary, treasurer, and open director positions.
 The nominations may be presented by any member or committee.
 Nominees must consent to their nomination.
 The nominations duly made shall be placed on a ballot in alphabetical order under each office and shall be voted for at the yearly election meeting which occurs at the first regular meeting of March.
 Votes may be cast in person, by telephone or by email to whomever the president designates (normally the secretary), but must be in form of a record (as defined by RCW 24.03.005).
 The candidates for president-elect, secretary, treasurer, and directors receiving a majority of votes for the respective positions shall be declared elected.
 The elected candidates (to include the previous president-elect) shall take office on July 1st following the vote.
 Article 4, Section 1

 President-elect.
 It shall be the duty of the president-elect to serve as vice president of the club and to perform such other duties as may be prescribed by the president or the Board Article 5, Section 2